- Off road parking

 All ground floor.
 One double bedroom with en-suite shower, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area with woodburning stove.
 Shared use of laundry room and sauna located on site.

-Electric central heating with woodburning stove in sitting area.
+Electric central heating with woodburning stove.
 Electric oven and hob, microwave, fridge, washing machine, tumble dryer in laundry room, dishwasher, TV. €30 fuel supplement payable to owner on arrival.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 1 car.
 Shared gravelled and lawned garden area with furniture.
-One well-behaved pet welcome.
+One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 1.5 miles.

 About the location